-When we think of moped shoals in Ho Chi Minh City or cloth merchants in Hoi An, it’s the flavours we remember best.
-A crusty Bánh mì or streetside pho, seafood cù lao hotpots and (scarily addictive) condensed milk coffee.
-Vietnam tours are fun, plain and simple.
-But unlike other operators, we won’t just drop you in Ha Long Bay and call it a day.
+Wherever we travel, it’s the flavors we remember best.
+A crusty bánh mì or streetside pho, seafood cù lao hotpots and (scarily addictive) coffee with condensed milk.
+Vietnam tours are tasty, plain and simple.
+We won’t just drop you in Halong Bay and call it a day.
 Our local leaders will introduce you to rice farmers in Sapa and fishermen on the Mekong Delta.
-They’ll guide you through the Cu Chi Tunnels, point out Nha Trang’s best beaches and take you on a rooftop bar crawl through Ho Chi Minh City.
+They’ll guide you through the Cu Chi Tunnels, take you to the best beaches and on a street food crawl through Ho Chi Minh City.
 Our stomach’s rumbling already...

 Intrepid believes half the fun of experiencing a new country is getting there, and getting around once there!
 Where possible, Intrepid uses local transport options and traditional modes of transport - which usually carry less of an environmental impact, support small local operators and are heaps more fun.

-Depending on which trip you're on while in Vietnam, you may find yourself travelling by:
+Depending on which trip you're on while in Vietnam, you may find yourself traveling by:

-When travelling with us in Vietnam you may find yourself staying in a:
+When traveling with us in Vietnam you may find yourself staying in a:

 Keep the customs and immigration form you receive on arrival, as you need it to complete exit formalities on departure.